theharmonylab/open_models/suicide_2024/README.md

-Dempgraphic models are corrections for the pre-registered models.
+Demographic models are corrections for the pre-registered models.